 Sarah Crupi, Art Teacher

-This 2020-2021 academic year kicks off our third year of formal art instruction classes in the Daniel E. Offutt III Creative Arts Classroom within the newly renovated Arts, Music, and Movement Building.
+This 2021-2022 academic year kicks off our fourth year of formal art instruction classes in the Daniel E. Offutt III Creative Arts Classroom within the newly renovated Arts, Music, and Movement Building.
 This new space is open and flexible and allows for kinetic learning experiences so students can experience and learn actively while engaging their whole self.
 Art appreciation is woven into the curriculum with the knowledge and understanding of highly-recognizable and regarded art pieces as well as well-known artists.
 The scope includes eras, movement, styles, and techniques.

 Students will complete both 2-D and 3-D pieces that build upon the skills learned in previous years.
 Hands-on, multi-modal instruction introduces students to all art forms -- from watercolors and pastels to wire sculptures and ceramics.